You are visiting the Canada Kee Safety website from United States. Would you like to go to the United States site?

 When workers need to reach an unprotected roof edge, a fall arrest system interrupts the fall within an acceptable distance and force.
 The same personal protective equipment employed for work restraint is used for fall arrest, though a net to catch a worker might be set up.
 (This may sound like fun, but it can be terrifying.)

 If a fall occurs, there are drawbacks to fall arrest that can result in injury or death.

 Since any of the above are possible, there must also be a rescue plan to help workers who have suffered from a fall.
 Minutes, even seconds, matter, especially if the worker is hurt, unconscious, or panicking.

 At the top of the Hierarchy of Fall Protection, the best solution is to eliminate the hazard.
-If that is not possible or practical, then collective fall protection and work restraint systems are strong measures to help keep workers safe.
+If that is not possible or practical, then collective fall protection and fall restraint systems are strong measures to help keep workers safe.
 Fall arrest has risks; however, it is better than having no fall protection in place.

 In the hierarchy of a company, it does not take the CEO to address fall protection.
 Managers and other employees can find out more about regulatory standards.
 They can call in experts to evaluate their rooftop hazards and vulnerabilities.
 They can research the products, systems, and suppliers of fall protection solutions.